socketsupply/components/src/toaster-inline/README.md

 # ToasterInline
 The `ToasterInline` component creates an inline toaster item that appears on the screen either for a duration or until the user acknowledges it.

+> *__Note:__ This component requires the `tonic-sprite` component.*

 ## Demo